 The weather is finally warmer.
 But now it’s kind of gone overboard, and the novelty of all-day outdoor summer activities has worn off.
-We’ve got indoor play activities that will get your child moving, experimenting and creating in the cool comfort of your living room, kitchen or playroom.
+We’ve got indoor summer activities that will get your child moving, experimenting, and creating in the comfort of your living room, kitchen, or playroom.
 If it’s reached crazy temps where you live, it sounds like you’ll need some great indoor activities for kids.

 Laugh out loud.
 Stage a little comedy show in your living room.
 Here are 300+ of our favorite kid’s jokes to get you going.

 Create a cool collage.
-Spend the day (or at least part of it) drawing summer-time pictures.
+Spend the day (or at least part) drawing summertime pictures.
 Your little artist can create portraits of the family at the beach, draw the swimming pool or recreate what they see just by looking out the window.
-Use a large piece of poster board or cardboard as a background and collage the pics together into one super summer mural.
+Use a large poster board or cardboard as a background and collage the pics into one summer mural.

 Have a dance party.
 Pick a few summer-themed tunes (like anything from the Beach Boys) and dance, dance, dance.

 Play store.
 Set up shop in just in no time at all and play grocery store.
-Or maybe you’d rather vend faux froyo or play post office?
-Here are 9 pretend play scenarios you can set up and play all afternoon.
+Or maybe you’d rather go to the moon or climb Mt.
+Everest?
+Here are 27 make-believe prompts that’ll fill those 30 minutes before dinner.

 Play a round of “Would you rather?”
 Would you rather have a pet monkey or a pet porcupine?
 Inquiring minds want to know!
-Ask your mini-me to answer this and other thought-provoking pairings when you play a few rounds of Would You Rather.
 All you need are a few good questions.
-The Family Dinner Project has a great list of kid-friendly ones you can pull up on your device so you can dole out new questions as fast as your Little can answer them.
+Here’s a great list you can pull up, so you can dish out questions as fast as your kids can answer them.

 Draw a shadow.
-Set up toys, place books on their short sides or use any other item that casts a shadow.
-Place the objects on a piece of light-colored paper and shine a flashlight on it.
+Set up toys, place books on their short sides, or use any other item that casts a shadow.
+Place the objects on a light-colored paper and shine a flashlight on it.
 Your kiddo can draw the shadow.
-Now move the light, pretending that it’s the sun. draw the new shadows to see how the sun’s rays change as the day goes on.
+Now move the light, pretending that it’s the sun.
+Draw the new shadows to see how the sun’s rays change as the day continues

 Read together.
 Try out our favorite new releases in the picture book world.
 We also love these books that help kids learn about and combat racism.

 Sing a song.
 Choose a favorite family song and sing as a group.
-Hey, don’t worry if you can’t really carry a tune.
-The goal here is for your child, and the rest of the family, to spend some time together engaging in a fun indoor activity.
+Don’t worry if you can’t carry a tune; the goal is for everyone to spend time together enjoying a fun indoor activity.

 Make popsicles!
 Everyone loves to cool off in the summer with a delicious frozen treat, so why not make them yourself?
-Bobbie at Clumsy Crafter has a list of really yummy recipes.
+Here’s our list of really yummy popsicle recipes.
 Which will be your family favorite?

 Play animal charades.
 Can your kid waddle like a penguin?
 Or maybe hop like a bunny?
 This twist on the classic game of charades can be as easy or as hard as you want.
 All you have to do is write down a bunch of animals on cards or paper and have everyone take turns picking a card and acting out the animal.

 Connect the dots.
 Tic Tac Toe is so yesterday.
-The Dot Game is clearly today.
-And it’s one that can easily be re-created when you’re in a lurch.
-All you need is paper and a pen to make a large-scale dot grid.
-Then, you and your mini-me take turns connecting one dot to the next, trying to complete squares.
+The Dot Game is so today.
+And it can easily be re-created when you’re in a lurch.
+You need paper and a pen to make a large-scale dot grid.
+Then, take turns connecting one dot to the next, trying to complete squares.
 When you do, don’t forget to claim your property with a big fat initial smack dab in the middle of the box.

 Pick a card.
-Learn a simple card game or trick.
+Learn a simple magic trick.

 Learn how clouds hold water.
 There may not be a cloud in sight, but that doesn’t mean your science-loving child won’t get a kick out of this experiment.
 With a few simple everyday ingredients, your child can explore the science of clouds with this fun indoor activity from Learn With Play at Home.